There are many bird feeders, and bird baths in my yard. I love the birds that come all year to eat and chat and nest.

 watching finches,

-doves a
+doves and,

 cardinals.